LOS ANGELES (Reuters) - Darlene Coker knew she was dying. She just wanted to know why.

 The FDA’s own examinations found no asbestos in J&J powder samples in the 1f970s.
 Those tests, however, did not use the most sensitive detection methods.
-An early test, for example, was incapable of detecting chrysotile fibres, as an FDA official recognised in a J&J account of an Aug.
-11, 1972, meeting with the agency: “I understand that some samples will be passed even though they contain such fibres, but we are willing to live with it.”
+An early test, for example, was incapable of detecting chrysotile fibers, as an FDA official recognized in a J&J account of an Aug.
+11, 1972, meeting with the agency: “I understand that some samples will be passed even though they contain such fibers, but we are willing to live with it.”

 By 1973, Tom Shelley, director of J&J’s Central Research Laboratories in New Jersey, was looking into acquiring patents on a process that a British mineralogist and J&J consultant was developing to separate talc from tremolite.